mleggett25/Election_Analysis/README.md

     county_votes[county_name] += 1

 ```
 I wrote another for loop which gets the county from the county dictionary.
 This loop retrieves the county vote count and calculates the percentage of votes for the county.
-I then print the results.
+I then printed the results.

 ```
 for key in county_votes: